 Download Putty.exe, PSCP.exe and PuttyGen.exe

-- Download all three programs from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html link and save it somewhere on your system for example under C:\temp.
+- Download all three programs from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html link and save it somewhere on your system, for example, under C:\temp.

-- Once you have downloaded all three executable files and saved them in C:\temp, you need to download the private key from the server using the following command.
+- Once you have downloaded all three executable files and saved them in C:\temp, you must download the public key from the server using the following command.

 - Create a folder named SSHKeys or any name you prefer.
-When you run this command, it will download the “id_rsa” file to your PC.
+When you run this command, it will download the id_rsa file to your PC.
 Make sure to replace the IP address of the server with the IP address of your server.

 pscp.exe root@137.184.218.96:/root/.ssh/id_rsa "c:\temp\SSHKeys"